Consumer Medicine Information

 Diuretics (medicines used to help the kidneys get rid of salt and water by increasing

-the amount of urine produced, such as hydrochlorothiazide and frusemide)
+of urine produced, such as hydrochlorothiazide and frusemide)

 Anti-coagulants (medicines used to prevent blood clotting)